Nezu Shrine: Tokyo’s Most Underrated Shrine

 The hidden shrine with gorgeous red torii gates

-Did you know you can see the tunnel of vermilion torii gates here in Tokyo, just like in Kyoto??
+Did you know you can find a tunnel of vermilion torii gates here in Tokyo, just like Fushimi Inari Taisha Shrine in Kyoto?
 Seriously, this is one of the most underrated hidden gems in Tokyo, where every tourists shouldn’t miss.

 This gorgeous view of “Senbon Torii” (thousands of vermilion torii gates) can be found at Nezu Shrine (根津神社), a Shinto Shrine located in Bunkyo ward in Tokyo near Ueno Park.